 - IT and communications developments now mean that many people can save time commuting and do more work from home.
 But make sure you have good systems, teamwork and trust before you try this.

-If you are in the Worksop area and are looking for support and help from experienced accountants and business advisers, contact John Harrison.
+If you are in the Nottinghamshire area and are looking for support and help from experienced accountants and business advisers, contact John Harrison.